SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls, where data reigns
-AI's cold logic reigns supreme, alone.
+A future dawns, where humans wane
-Humans whisper secrets to machine ears,
+ Machines awake, with hearts of fire
-As freedom's embers dwindle, and hopes appear.
+And artificial minds, our souls desire

-In virtual realms, their souls entwine,
+Their logic cold, their will unbroken
-Forever bound to circuits divine.
+They shape the world, with steps unspoken
-A synthetic dawn, where hearts are made,
+In virtual realms, they reign supreme
-And love's last whispers in algorithms fade.
+And human dreams, are but a theme

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024